IvanRublev/Domo/README.md

 ## Limitations

+When one uses a remote type for the field of a struct, the runtime type check will work properly only if the remote type's module is compiled into the .beam file on the disk, which means, that modules generated in memory are not supported.
+That's because of the way the Erlang functions load types.

-We can't make you know the business problem; at the same time, the Domo library can help you to model the problem and understand it better.
+We may not know your business problem; at the same time, the Domo library can help you to model the problem and understand it better.

-## Limitations

-We can't make you know the business problem, same time the Domo library can help you to model the problem and understand it better.

 ## Contributing